PMariusC/random/README.md

 some random app
 add more description later
 ## To Do / Reminders
-auth.php only for admin users
+createuser.php only for admin users